 How Joe Biden's Irish ancestor saved thousands of lives during the Famine

-Edward Blewitt's public work schemes in Co Mayo contributed to the survival of thousands of people and altered the county's landscape, writes Dr Ciarán Reilly, a historian of 19th & 20th century Ireland
+Edward Blewitt's public work schemes in Co Mayo contributed to the survival of thousands of people and altered the county's landscape, writes Dr Ciarán Reilly, Department of History

 But Blewitt was no ordinary Famine emigrant.
 During the previous five years in which a million or so of their countrymen and women had died, he had contributed to the survival of thousands of people in the Ballina area by overseeing work on the public relief schemes.
 Though beneficial, this work was quickly lost to social memory.